bkoz/guestbook/README.md

 # guestbook
-A simple Kube uService example that uses Java JBoss EAP/MongoDB
+A simple Kube uService example that uses Java, JBoss EAP and MongoDB.

 ## Node Configuration

-On each kube node, edit `/etc/sysconfig/docker` and add presto.haveopen.com:5000 as an insecure registry then restart docker.
+On each kube node, edit `/etc/sysconfig/docker` and add `presto.haveopen.com:5000` as an insecure registry then restart docker.

 `INSECURE_REGISTRY='--insecure-registry presto.haveopen.com:5000'`

 `$ sudo systemctl restart docker`

-Edit mongo-client-service.json and mongod-service.json to reflect
+Edit `mongo-client-service.json` and `mongod-service.json` to reflect
 the IP address of the nodes which will host the services.

 ## Master Configuration